 Our degree programmes are designed to suit the complexities of modern life, allowing you to live where you live and work where you work, whilst studying the subject you are passionate about as a member of our wide-reaching learning community.

-For this course, all the below qualifications are offered on a six-month residency model, but if you wish to study online-only, you must choose a full-time option.
+For this course, all the below qualifications are offered on a six-month residency model.

 Some qualifications are offered part-time – these are indicated below.
 More about flexible learning at Dartington >